 After a product is purchased from your site, a review request email or text message is sent to the customer’s email address or phone number.
 Review requests ensure the reviews that you have collected are from the buyer, and the review is authentic.
 To learn more about review requests, refer to Review requests.

 We use different types of badges to authenticate reviews.
 The badges are configured with an image, image-hover text, and a description.
 To learn more about different types of badges, refer to Types of badges.
-Contact Bazaarvoice Client Care to understand how to enable badging.
+Contact Bazaarvoice Support to understand how to enable badging.

 We use syndicated review badges for reviews syndicated from other sources within the Bazaarvoice Network.
 For example, in syndicated reviews, a consumer might write a review on the website of the product’s manufacturer.
 This review can be shared on a retailer’s website automatically by Bazaarvoice with the verified purchaser badge.